Courageous CallingAfricans Leading the Way in the Great Commission

 The African Church – growing, vibrant, and confident in the Gospel – has tremendous untapped potential to reach this beautiful continent and beyond.

 In 1895, the church in our traditional mobilizing countries (America, England, Canada. etc.) was strong, and the church in Africa, with a few exceptions, was almost non-existent.
 In 2018, the tables are turned: the church has declined in our traditional mobilizing countries, and is booming in virtually all sub-Saharan African countries.
 Jesus Christ is building His church in Africa.
 And the Lord of the Harvest is calling more and more African laborers into His harvest fields.

 AIM is excited to play a part in inviting, equipping, sending, training, serving, and encouraging African workers to take the gospel to the remaining unreached peoples of Africa and beyond.

-Explore this ongoing series about Africans on the front lines of this work, and AIM’s part in it.
+Explore this ongoing series about Africans on the front lines of this work.

 Because of the complexity of mobilisation, the Hub is engaged in researching new culturally appropriate models of mission, as well as helping to build capacity within new and inexperienced African missions organisations.

 The remarkable missions journey of George and Rebecca

 On the coast of Kenya and Tanzania, the Madafu Fellowship Network serves as a constant reminder of how cross-cultural workers should conduct ourselves among the coastal unreached people groups.